joylabs/react-tech-interview/README.md

 # Memo Communications React Technical Interview

-To understand how you code, and how you interpret a technical design, we want to see how you code the follow element from Memo.
+To understand how you code, and how you interpret a technical design, we want to see how you code the following element from Memo.

 ## Goal
 ![Card](doc/Card.svg)